aixuexisun/polymesh/README.md

 A library of functions that can perform "hydrostatic" caculations on mesh objects.
 This includes extracting the part of the mesh that is below a specifed plane, calculate volume, surface area, volume centroid and dimensions

 ## install instructions
-Download
-cd into the folder, and execute python setup.py install.
+Download and cd into the downloaded folder.
+Execute ´´´ python setup.py install